Louisblack/Louisblack.github.io/me/index.md

 This is probably my forth attempt at blogging.
 My last attempt was my longest yet so I am hoping that the upward trend will continue and this one will last a lot longer.

-I am a developer and consultant for a small software company in Milton Keynes.
-I&#8217;m also studying towards my second degree &#8211; Computing at the Open University.
-I program in Java and Perl.

-In a past life I was a runner at a  Soho based television post production house.
-Several factors led to me leaving the job and rethinking my life in the media industry.
-I still have a keen interest in media but I can&#8217;t see myself moving back into it any time soon.

-My main interests are technology, films, music, and video games.
-I&#8217;m a Mac user but dabble in Linux here and there.
-My (current generation) gaming machines are an XBox 360, PS3,  iPhone 5 and my Macbook Pro.
+I am software engineer who specialises in Java and JavaScript and I'm currently based in Milton Keynes.

+My main interests are coding, cycling and traveling.

-I have a girlfriend called Jordan and two cats &#8211; Fritz and Sailor
+I have a wife called Jordan, two cats Fritz and Sailor and a smelly dog called Ernest.

 [<img class="aligncenter" title="Fritz" alt="" src="http://www.louishoughton.com/wp-content/uploads/2010/02/fritz-small.png" width="274" height="240" />][1]